hmxmilohax/rock-band-2-deluxe/README.md

 *Follow [**Repo Setup (Advanced)**](#repo-setup-advanced) first in order to properly follow this guide.*

 * Copy any `.jpg`, `.png`, or `.bmp` file into `\custom_textures\***\`, then navigate back to `windows_bats` and run `process_textures_***.bat`.
-  * These will make them show up in game, resize your images accordingly, including those with arbitrary resolutions, and convert them to the proper format for Rock Band 2 Deluxe to read.
+  * These will make them show up in game, resize your images accordingly (including those with arbitrary resolutions), and convert them to the proper format for Rock Band 2 Deluxe to read.

 ***You will need to rebuild Rock Band 2 Deluxe in order for these to take effect.***